w3c/wai-accessibility-principles/content/index.ar.md

 title: Accessibility Principles   # Do not translate "title:".
 Do translate the text after "title:".
 nav_title: "Accessibility Principles"   # A short title that is used in the navigation

-lang: en   # Change "en" to the translated language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry
+lang: ar   # Change "en" to the translated language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry

 last_updated: 2019-05-10   # Put the date of this translation YYYY-MM-DD (with month in the middle)
 translators: